0xex75-english/0xex75-english.github.io/_posts/2019-05-18-hackthebox-conceal.md

     iso.3.6.1.2.1.1.5.0 = STRING: "Conceal"
     [...SNIP...]

-Comme vous pouvez le voir il y a une adresse PSK, cette adresse va nous permettre beaucoup de choses, tout d'abord essayons de cracker le hash, donc le hash est du NTLM.
-Donc j'ai créé un script en Python pour cracker le hash en question.
+As you can see there is a PSK address, this address will allow us a lot of things, first of all let's try to crack the hash, so the hash is from NTLM.
+So I created a Python script to crack the hash in question.

 {% highlight python %}
 #coding:utf-8